 Agriculture-specific risk factors include the following:

-- Projects often take place in remote or low governance areas.
+- Remoteness of projects: Projects often take place in remote or low governance areas.
 Due to the geographical isolation of many indigenous areas, it is often difficult for indigenous peoples to access justice or remedy when confronted with abuses of their human rights, such as illegal encroaching, land grabbing or forced displacement.

-- High export subsidies and domestic support provided to agribusiness corporations have resulted in the loss of livelihoods for many indigenous communities.
+- Subsidies: High export subsidies and domestic support provided to agribusiness corporations have resulted in the loss of livelihoods for many indigenous communities.
 For example, the UN notes that indigenous corn producers in Mexico have experienced the loss of livelihood due to the dumping of cheap, highly subsidized corn from the USA.

 - International Fund for Agricultural Development (IFAD), How To Do: Seeking Free, Prior and Informed Consent in IFAD Investment Projects: This resource was developed by UN agency IFAD to provide agricultural sector companies with ideas on how to obtain FPIC from local communities.